nembrinj/protofablab/2025/projects/Group103/README.md

 *Initial Idea*:

-As the Turtlebot is moving towards the LED balls, it is important, that the ball reaches the propulsion mechanism.
+As the Turtlebot is moving towards the LED balls, it is important that the ball reaches the propulsion mechanism.
 To do that we thought about having a funnel, which makes the collecting easier.
-The disadvantage of that however being, that the robot might have a bigger turning radius than initially expected.
+The disadvantage of that however being that the robot might have a bigger turning radius than initially expected.

 *Iteration 1*:

 - **Considered Implementation:** Using cardboard for testing out what angle is needed for the LED ball to be collected at the intended moving speed of the robot, we started at 45 degrees and adjusted it accordingly.
-- **What Didn't Work:**The angle was too wide initially, we adjusted it to 60 degrees
+- **What Didn't Work:** The angle was too wide initially, we adjusted it to 60 degrees
 - **Next Improvements:**
   - Make it connectable to the Motor holders
   - Design it so that the LED ball is getting led to the gears